mendix/docs/content/en/docs/refguide/modeling/integration/json-structures.md

 ## 1 General

-A JSON structure document stores a JSON snippet, and converts it into a schema structure that can be used in [Import Mappings](/refguide/import-mappings/) and [Export Mappings](/refguide/export-mappings/) to convert JSON content to Mendix objects and vice versa.
+A JSON structure document stores a JSON snippet and converts it into a schema structure that can be used in [Import Mappings](/refguide/import-mappings/) and [Export Mappings](/refguide/export-mappings/) to convert JSON content to Mendix objects and vice versa.

 {{< figure src="/attachments/refguide/modeling/integration/json-structures/19398772.png" >}}

 ### 1.1 JSON Snippet

 Contains text of the JSON snippet.
-Usually it is pasted from API documentation, or you can enter it manually for simple JSON.
+It is usually pasted from API documentation, or you can enter it manually for simple JSON.

 {{% alert color="info" %}}
 When you paste or modify the JSON snippet, it is automatically checked for validity.
 If the snippet is not valid, an exclamation mark appears above the snippet:

 {{< figure src="/attachments/refguide/modeling/integration/json-structures/19398781.png" >}}

-You cannot press "OK" without making the JSON valid.
+You cannot click **OK** without making the JSON valid.
 {{% /alert %}}

 ### 1.2 Format

-Formattings and whitespacing of JSON snippets that are found in API documentations may vary.
+Formattings and whitespacing of JSON snippets that are found in API documentation may vary.
 You can paste JSON into the document without bothering about whitespaces.
-The button 'Format' formats the JSON snippet in such a way that it is canonical and readable.
+The **Format** button formats the JSON snippet so it is recognizable and readable.
 The semantic contents of the snippets are not changed.

 {{% alert color="info" %}}
 Special unicode characters are encoded according to JSON standards.
 For example, if the original snippet contained a heart-shaped symbol (❤️), it is replaced by '\u2764'.